Winter's Eve

 Winter's Eve is the thirteenth studio album and second Christmas-themed album by Nox Arcana.
 It was released in 2009 on Monolith Graphics.
 Apart from traditional music for the Christmas season, the theme of this album evokes a medieval or pagan Yuletide celebration typical of the winter solstice.

+With William Piotrowski leaving in 2008 to focus on film scoring, this is the first Nox Arcana album released as a solo project under Joseph Vargo; Piotrowski remains credited as an additional instrumentalist and studio engineer on all of the project's future releases.

 Track listing

 All music composed and performed by Joseph Vargo.
 "Greensleeves" (traditional) arranged by Joseph Vargo.